 More information on NHS Digital’s Directions and Data Provision Notices is available on their website.

 When will data collection start?

-The first extraction is scheduled for Autumn 2020 and will include data up to the end of March 2020.
+The first extraction is scheduled for the end of the year.

 Will there be a burden to general practice?